 - Short-Attention Spans: As they’re tech-savvy, we can’t expect them to stay with you for more than a minute.
-So, it is crucial for the publisher to deliver quality contents in a captivating way.
-A Gen Z survey shows that the one of the major reasons Gen Z-ers shift to a new brand is because of sub-par quality.
+So, it is crucial for the publisher to deliver quality content in a captivating way.
+A Gen Z survey shows that one of the major reasons Gen Z-ers shift to a new brand is because of sub-par quality.

 Reaching Gen Z

 Now that we’ve got an idea of who Gen Z are and what they prefer, let’s look into the ways a publisher can attract and retain them.

 It’s pretty obvious, isn’t it?
 As technology-driven individuals, they prefer to take lessons on the go.
 With all the smartphones and tablets, your content may look long and boring unless optimized intentionally.
 Create precise and to-the-point content and deliver a great user experience on all the devices and screen sizes.
 Getting rid of all the popups in mobiles is highly recommended as it seems too salesy and drives away Gen Z-ers.

 The attention span of an individual is said to last for just 8 seconds.
 And, that’s a big number, when placed near Gen Z-ers.
 They don’t like to read long and text-buried articles like their past generations.
 An ideal way to get their attention and engage with them is to go visual.
 Create snackable pieces of content with interactive visuals.

 As per eMarketer’s report, Gen Z-ers spend more time and engage with video than text.
 57 percent of 13-to-17-year-olds said they’re watching more short-form video than they did a year ago.